playgroundbooks/playgroundbook/README.md

 ### Limitations of Book Rendering

 Preamble (anything about the first `////` page) is put in its own file.
 That means declarations there need to be `public` to be visible within individual pages (even though when you're writing, everything is in one file).
-Additionally, the preamble is at the top-level and can't contain experessions.
+Additionally, the preamble is at the top-level and can't contain expressions.
 This would cause a compiler error in the Swift Playrounds iPad app:

 ```swift
 public let layout = UICollectionViewFlowLayout()